 Want to chat SASA, sociology, anthropology, or anything under the Sun?
 Join us for bi-weekly coffee hour and general member meetings (more details available on our social media).
 To schedule a meeting with one of our Co-Presidents, email them at the contact listed below.

-Congratulations to the 2020 SASA Essay Competion winners:
+Congratulations to the 2021 SASA Essay Contest winners:

 - 1st place: Emily Boote, “An Investigation that Questions Whether Research into Indigenous Tourism can be Decolonized and if the Notion of the ‘Other’ can be Dismantled in Anthropological Research”

 - 2nd place: Jenna Blower, “The Royal Reproduction of Race: A Critical Analysis of the British Royal Family and the Maintenance of Whiteness in their Kingdom”